 As I was sitting having my celebratory pints of Wainwright ale in the Bay Hotel in Robin Hood’s Bay I was racking my brain to:

-1) actually remember saying anything about fat ugly English women; and
+1) actually remember saying anything about fat ugly English women (after all its a universal truth); and

 2) work out the logistics for retrieving two motorcycles that are sitting in my brother’s garage in Wimborne with all my damp stuff.